Commuter rail: Northern Europe

 In Sweden, electrified commuter rail systems known as Pendeltåg are present in the cities of Stockholm and Gothenburg.
-The Stockholm commuter rail system, which began in 1968, shares railway tracks with inter-city trains and freight trains, but for the most part runs on its own dedicated tracks.
-It is primarily used to transport passengers from nearby towns and other suburban areas into the city centre, not for transportation inside the city centre.
+The Stockholm commuter rail system, which began in 1968, shares railway tracks with intercity and freight trains but, for the most part, runs on its own dedicated tracks.
+It is primarily used to transport passengers from nearby towns and other suburban areas into the city center, not for transportation inside the city center.
 The Gothenburg commuter rail system, which began in 1960, is similar to the Stockholm system, but does fully share tracks with long-distance trains.

-In Norway, the Oslo commuter rail system is from 2022 more limited but the remaining commuter lines go on tracks mostly not much used by other trains.
-From 2022 several lines with hourly frequency and travel times to endpoints of over one hour are redefined as regional trains.
-Before 2022 Oslo had the largest commuter rail system in the Nordic countries in terms of line lengths and number of stations.
-Also Bergen, Stavanger and Trondheim have commuter rail systems.
-These have only one or two lines each and they share tracks with other trains.
+In Norway, the Oslo commuter rail system has been more limited since 2022, but the remaining commuter lines run on tracks mostly unused by other trains.
+From 2022, several lines with an hourly frequency and travel times to endpoints of over 1 hour are reclassified as regional trains.
+Before 2022, Oslo had the largest commuter rail system in the Nordic countries by line length and number of stations.
+Also, Bergen, Stavanger, and Trondheim have commuter rail systems.
+These have only one or two lines each, and they share tracks with other trains.

 In Finland, the Helsinki commuter rail network runs on dedicated tracks from Helsinki Central railway station to Leppävaara and Kerava.
-The Ring Rail Line serves Helsinki Airport and northern suburbs of Vantaa and is exclusively used by the commuter rail network.
-On 15 December 2019, the Tampere region got its own commuter rail service, with trains running from Tampere to Nokia, Lempäälä and Orivesi.
+The Ring Rail Line serves Helsinki Airport and the northern suburbs of Vantaa and is exclusively used by the commuter rail network.
+On 15 December 2019, the Tampere region got its own commuter rail service, with trains running from Tampere to Nokia, Lempäälä, and Orivesi.

 Southern Europe

 In Spain, Cercanías networks exist in Madrid, Sevilla, Murcia/Alicante, San Sebastián, Cádiz, León, Ferrol, Valencia, Asturias, Santander, Zaragoza, Bilbao and Málaga.
-All these systems include underground sections in the city centre.
+All these systems include underground sections in the city center.

 Atocha is the main station in Spain mainly due to the Cercanías.

-Cercanías Madrid is one of the most important train services in the country, more than 900,000 passengers move in the system.
-It has underground stations in Madrid like Recoletos, Sol or Nuevos Ministerios and in the metropolitan area in cities like Parla or Getafe.
+Cercanías Madrid is one of the most important train services in the country; more than 900,000 passengers move in the system.
+It has underground stations in Madrid like Recoletos, Sol, or Nuevos Ministerios and in the metropolitan area in cities like Parla or Getafe.